MeccaMedialight/quillwrap/README.md

 quillWrap.autoinit();
 ```

 The autoinit() method automatically converts textareas with class "rte" into Quill editors.
-The original textarea is hidden, but its value is updated automnatically (so you should be able to submit the form without having to perform any extra steps)
+The original textareas are hidden, but their values will update automatically (so you should be able to submit the form without having to perform any extra steps)